Go From Good To Great In Your Relationships

 Finally, strong character ensures the long-term viability of the relationship by instilling a protracted sense of safety/security over the course of time.

-Importantly, a "big three" person is particularly dangerous to get into a relationship with because he or she will succeed at manipulating a partner into attraction and acceptance, only to likely bring his or her life to ruins later due to their lack of character.
+Importantly, a "big three" person is particularly dangerous to get into a relationship with because he or she will succeed at manipulating a partner into attraction and acceptance, only to likely bring his or her life to ruins later due to their lack of good moral character.

 Over the course of several years since the concept of the "big four" was introduced, Scot has successfully defended the validity and completeness of the model even when presenting before potentially skeptical or even hostile audiences.